This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 Keeping the Audit Committee informed

 The Audit Committee plays an important role in ensuring the integrity of our public reports.
-If you believe that questionable accounting or auditing conduct or practices have occurred or are occurring, you should notify the Audit Committee of the Board of Directors.
+If you believe that questionable accounting or auditing conduct or practices have occurred or are occurring or have any other information that you believe should be considered for disclosure in the Company’s reports to the SEC, you should notify the Audit Committee of the Board of Directors by any of the methods outlined in the Complaint Procedure section.
 In particular, the Chief Executive Officer and senior financial officers such as the Chief Financial Officer, the Controller and the Treasurer should promptly bring to the attention of the Audit Committee any information of which he or she may become aware concerning, for example:

 - any evidence of a material violation of the policies in this Code regarding financial reporting.

 Special rules govern our business and other dealings with governments.
-Employees, agents and contractors of the company should use all reasonable efforts to comply with all applicable laws and regulations governing contact and dealings with governments, government employees and public officials.
+Employees should use all reasonable efforts to comply with all applicable laws and regulations governing contact and dealings with governments, government employees and public officials.
 If you deal with governments, government employees or public officials, you should undertake to understand the special rules that apply.
 If you have any questions concerning government relations, you should contact the Company's General Counsel.

 You should use all reasonable efforts to comply with all relevant laws and regulations that apply to government contracting.
 You should refer all contracts with any governmental entity to the Company's General Counsel for review and approval.